-In the center of Bhutan and four hours by drive from Wangdue Phodrang, Trongsa offers a welcome rest to travelers.
+In the centre of Bhutan and four hours by drive from Wangdue Phodrang, Trongsa offers a welcome rest to travellers.
 The approach to the town involves a trip around Trongsa valley.
 A vantage point from the opposite side of the valley, still 14 km from town, provides an exciting view of the Dzong and the town.

 Trongsa Dzong is an impregnable fortress.
 The Dzong itself is a labyrinth of temples, corridors, and offices holding court over the local community.
 It is built on many levels into the side of the hill and can be seen from every approach to the town, heralding its strength as a defensive stronghold.